 Tax credits of up to 12% of qualifying costs of a Grayfield project and 15% if the project meets green building requirements.

-Tax credits are available on a first come first served basis, with a maximum tax credit per project of $1,000,000 and a $10,000,000 maximum for each fiscal year.
+Tax credits are available on an annual basis, with a maximum tax credit per project of $1,000,000 and a $10,000,000 maximum for each fiscal year.
 An audit of qualifying expenses from an independent Iowa certified public accountant is required prior to issuance of all tax credit certificates.

 How to Apply:

-Applications are accepted on a first come first served basis.
-Please download the current application in the Resources box below.
+Applications are accepted on an annual basis during the months of July and August with a September 1 deadline.
+Please download the current application from the Resources box below.

 Brownfield Quick Reference Resources